sparkletown/sparkle/docs/bootstrap-application.md

 ## Configure ENV file

-In order for your application to connect to the proper Firebase environment you'd need to set up `.env.local` config.
+In order for your application to connect to the proper Firebase environment you'll need to set up `.env.local` config.
 Please follow steps below:

 * Locate or create `.env.local` file inside project root folder
 * Paste the following config